 During the Spring of 2020, Stockholm Exergi closed the last coal-fired heat production in Sweden.
 The shutdown has been enabled by a range of measures including the launch of Open District Heating and Stockholm Data Parks to promote large-scale heat recovery.

-With the coal plant has been closed, heat recovery continues to be an essential part of Stockholm Exergi’s strategy for a sustainable future.
+With the coal plant closed, heat recovery continues to be an essential part of Stockholm Exergi’s strategy for a sustainable future.
 First, already existing and planned data centers with heat recovery make up an essential part of the heat production capacity that made the closure of the coal plant feasible.

 Moving forward, future heat recovery projects will accelerate the transition towards net-zero emissions in multiple ways.
 Heat recovery will: